DevOpsCodingArt/chat-app-with-call/README.md

 - Register a new account or log in.
 - Start a chat with any online user.
 - Initiate a voice or video call.
-- View message history and notifications.

-## Screenshots

-*Add screenshots of the application here.*

 ## Contributing